SumoLogic/sumologic-documentation/docs/cloud-soar/overview.md

 Cloud SOAR interacts with the platforms in your environment using a module called Automation Bridge.

-Automation Bridge is a process running on a Linux-based VM (deployed inside the Customer environment) that interacts with your Cloud SOAR Instance and allows you to execute Playbook actions on all the systems that Cloud SOAR is orchestrating in that specific environment.
-For more information, see [Cloud SOAR Automation Bridge](/docs/cloud-soar/cloud-soar-bridge/).
+Automation Bridge is a process running on a Linux-based VM (deployed inside the your environment) that interacts with your Cloud SOAR Instance and allows you to execute playbook actions on all the systems that Cloud SOAR is orchestrating in that specific environment.
+For more information, see [Automation Bridge](/docs/platform-services/automation-service/automation-service-bridge).

 ## Data retention